God on Monday

 My wonder for football stimulates my thinking about purpose.
 Soccer has both an aim and a purpose.
 The aim is to win a match by getting the ball into the back of a net (or between two discarded plastic bottles) more times than the opposing team.
 But the purpose of the game lies in the values noted in the first paragraph above.
 It is perfectly possible for a team to succeed in the aim of the game but to fail in its purpose – as in the case of play that is overly-defensive, time-wasting, or foul.

 The same holds true for our work.
 In business, for instance, making a profit is a legitimate aim, for the only alternative is bankruptcy.
 But the purpose of a company goes way beyond profit.
 It includes the intrinsic and extrinsic worth of a product or service, reflected in its excellence and in its capacity to make life better.
 Profit enables but does not constitute the company’s purpose.

 Tangible achievements - like goals in football and profit in business – are undoubtedly easier to measure than the intangible ones flagged up in this reflection.
 But that is true only for human beings.
 Jesus’ words above suggest that God has no difficulty in keeping a broader score card that includes heavenly goals.
 It is in the scoring of those goals that the beauty of human play and human work will triumph over all ugliness forever.

 Peter S Heslam, Director of Faith in Business

-Several premier football clubs have their origins in churches.
+Several premier football clubs, however, have their origins in churches.
 To read this forgotten story, see Peter Lupson’s Thank God for Football!
-The same author writes an article on the historic role of purpose and profit in business in the new edition of Faith in Business Quarterly.
+The same author writes an article on the historic role of purpose and profit in business in our co-published journal Faith in Business Quarterly, 21.2.
 The editors have kindly made that article available for free download here.